viliml/AssetStudio/AssetStudioCLI/ReadMe.md

                                 Example: "-g container"

   -o, --output <path>           Specify path to the output folder
-                                If path isn't specifyed, 'ASExport' folder will be created in the program's work folder
+                                If path isn't specified, 'ASExport' folder will be created in the program's work folder

   -h, --help                    Display help and exit